Hecate2/neo-ruler/README.md

 #### Tests

-- Test of token contract `rToken.py`
+- Test of token contract `rToken.py`: almost OK
 - `Pair` CR(U?)(D?); `collaterals` CR(U?)(D?)
 - `deposit` unit test
 - `repay` unit test
 - `collect` unit test

-The Python SDK does not support wallet for testing.
-RPC-based tests on private chains are being implemented

 #### Difficulties

+Currently the Python SDK `neo-mamba` does not support wallet for testing.
+Meanwhile, RPC-based tests on private chains do not support relaying transactions to the block chain, so any execution of contract does not take effect on the blockchain.

 no float support; no arithmetic division `/` support for now